polterguy/hyper-ide/helpers/help-files/07 - Hyper IDE/01 - Introduction.md

 extension of your file.
 The mapping between file extensions and CodeMirror modes, can be found in your `/hyper-ide/configuration/extension2cm-instance.hl` file, and you can edit this file to add support for additional file extensions, and/or CodeMirror modes.

+Unless you have explicitly disabled the _"bookmark"_ plugin, you can also retrieve the URL to the currently selected item from your file explorer, which might be a folder, or a file, which allows you to bookmark files and folders, or send them to colleagues as URLs.

 ### The Toolbar